low-ghost/lister/README.md

 lister
 ======

-a list.js simulacrum with pagination and filtering built in
+a listing module with pagination and filtering built in